 David E. Robinson has served as a member of our Board of Directors since January 2011.
 He served as our Executive Vice President and Chief Operating Officer from February 2009 to July 2010 and as an executive advisor from July 2010 to December 2010.
-Prior to joining the Company, Mr. Robinson served as the Executive Vice President of SunGard Data Systems Inc., a global leader in software and processing solutions for financial services, higher education, and the public sector, which position he held from 2002 to 2004.
+Mr. Robinson served as the Executive Vice President of SunGard Data Systems Inc., a global leader in software and processing solutions for financial services, higher education, and the public sector, which position he held from 2002 to 2004.
 Mr. Robinson served as Senior Vice President of SunGard from 2000 to 2002, as a Group CEO of SunGard Investment Systems from 1997 to 2000, and as President of SunGard Investment Systems from 1993 to 1997.
 Mr. Robinson holds an M.B.A. from the University of Chicago, a Masters in Chemical Engineering from the University of Rochester, and a Bachelor of Science in Chemical Engineering from Carnegie Mellon University.
-Mr. Robinson's experience as our Chief Operating Officer and leading technology organizations led our Board of Directors to conclude that he should serve as a director.
+Mr. Robinson's experience as our Chief Operating Officer and leading technology organizations led our Board of Directors to conclude that he should be nominated to serve as a director.

 William Winkenwerder, Jr. M.D. has served as a member of our Board of Directors since December 2009.
-Dr. Winkenwerder serves as chairman and chief executive officer of The Winkenwerder Company, LLC, a health care consulting firm that he founded in 2007.
-He also serves as a director of Logistics Health Incorporated, Third Stream Bioscience, Inc., and CapGemini Government Solutions LLC.
+Dr. Winkenwerder serves as chairman and CEO of The Winkenwerder Company, LLC, a health care consulting firm that he founded in 2007.
+He also serves as a director of CapGemini Government Solutions LLC, Bob Woodruff Foundation, and C-Change, a not-for-profit national charitable organization.
 Dr. Winkenwerder was the Assistant Secretary of Defense for Health Affairs in the U.S. Department of Defense from 2001 to 2007.
 At the Department of Defense, Dr. Winkenwerder was the leader of the Military Health System, with a \$40 billion annual budget, and the principal medical advisor to the Secretary of Defense.
 During his tenure, he led groundbreaking advances in battlefield medicine and implementation of the world's largest electronic health record system (AHLTA).
 Prior to his government service, Dr. Winkenwerder worked as a senior health executive and practicing physician for more than twenty years.
 Dr. Winkenwerder received his Bachelor of Science from Davidson College, M.D. from the University of North Carolina, and M.B.A. from the University of Pennsylvania.
-Dr. Winkenwerder's skills as a practicing physician, private industry executive, and government health policy leader, and his experience at the Department of Defense as the leader of the military health system and principal medical advisor to the Secretary of Defense, led our Board of Directors to conclude that he should be nominated to serve as a director.
+Dr. Winkenwerder's skills as a practicing physician, private industry executive, and government health policy leader, and his experience at the Department of Defense as the leader of the military health system and principal medical advisor to the Secretary of Defense, led our Board of Directors to conclude that he should serve as a director.

-Timothy M. Adams has served as our Senior Vice President and Chief Financial Officer since January 2010.
-Prior to joining the Company he served as Chief Investment Officer at Constitution Medical Investors, Inc., a private investment firm focused on health care-sector-related acquisitions and investments, as well as Senior Vice President of Corporate Strategy for Keystone Dental, Inc., a provider of dental health products and solutions.
-From November 2007 to April 2008, he served as the Chief Financial Officer, Senior Vice President, Treasurer, and Assistant Secretary of Orthofix International N.V., a diversified orthopedic products company.
-From 2004 to 2007, Mr. Adams served as Chief Financial Officer and Treasurer of Cytyc Corporation, a global medical device and diagnostics health company.
+Timothy M. Adams has served as our Senior Vice President and CFO since January 2010.
+Prior to joining us, he served as Chief Investment Officer at Constitution Medical Investors, Inc., a private investment firm focused on health care-sector-related acquisitions and investments, as well as Senior Vice President of Corporate Strategy for Keystone Dental, Inc., a provider of dental health products and solutions.
+From November 2007 to April 2008, he served as the CFO, Senior Vice President, Treasurer, and Assistant Secretary of Orthofix International N.V., a diversified orthopedic products company.
+From 2004 to 2007, Mr. Adams served as CFO and Treasurer of Cytyc Corporation, a global medical device and diagnostics health company.
 He worked for seven years in the audit practice at Price Waterhouse and is a Certified Public Accountant.
 Mr. Adams obtained his Bachelor of Science from Murray State University and his M.B.A. from Boston University.